-NCERT Solutions For Class 6 Maths Chapter 4 Basic Geometrical Ideas is given here in downloadable PDF format.
+NCERT Solutions For Class 6 Maths Chapter 4 Basic Geometrical Ideas are given here in downloadable PDF format.
 It is important for the students who are looking for the top score in their final exam to practise the questions from NCERT book class 6.
 While solving the questions, students might face several difficulties.
-Therefore, students are provided here with NCERT Solutions for Class 6 Chapter 4, in accordance with the CBSE syllabus by our experts to resolve their queries.
+Therefore, students are provided here with NCERT Solutions for Class 6 Chapter 4, in accordance with the CBSE syllabus by our experts, to resolve their queries.

 The NCERT Solutions Class 6 Maths Basic Geometrical Ideas given here is extremely easy to understand and can help the students to clear all their doubts instantly.
 The solutions are explained with the best possible methods for each question.
 These solved questions will be helpful for the students to know the logic and ideas explained under the concept of geometry.

 Access NCERT Solutions for Class 6 Chapter 4: Basic Geometrical Ideas